-It is essential to practice dream remembrance methods.
+If you want to improve your dream recall, you have to practice dream remembrance methods.
 The techniques will help you to identify a pattern and to structure your dreams.
+But you may ask what these techniques are, and…

 In brief, we will talk about:

-It is important to understand the stages of our sleep so you can be able to improve your dream recall.
+It is essential to understand the stages of our sleep so you can be able to improve your dream recall.

 It can last around 10-20 minutes.